Article 3: Sustainability Risks in Investment Decision Making

 Article 4: Principal adverse impacts

 Tishman Speyer Europe S.à r.l. believes that the incorporation of sustainability performance into both long-term strategies and day-to-day operational management has the potential to enhance risk-adjusted returns and strengthen the investment process.
-However, Tishman Speyer Europe S.à r.l. does not, at the entity level, currently consider the principal adverse impacts of investment decisions on sustainability factors within the meaning of and in the manner prescribed by the SFDR, because the detailed underlying rules contained in the regulatory technical standards merit a thorough evaluation, including to ascertain the availability of the data set required to be reported.
-The entity is in the process of improving data collection and third-party verification processes to enable PAI consideration in future investment decisions, primarily focusing on decarbonization and ensuring Paris Alignment across the entity.
+However, Tishman Speyer Europe S.à r.l. does not currently consider the adverse impacts of investment decisions on sustainability factors within the meaning of and in the manner prescribed by the SFDR, because the detailed underlying rules contained in the delayed regulatory technical standards merit a thorough evaluation, including to ascertain the availability of the data set required to be reported.

-Tishman Speyer Europe S.à r.l. is committed to amending its investment process to consider the principal adverse impacts of investment decision on sustainability factors within the meaning of and in the manner prescribed by the SFDR as soon as reasonably practicable, and no later than January 1, 2025.
+Tishman Speyer Europe S.à r.l. is committed to amending is investment process to consider the principal adverse impacts of investment decision on sustainability factors within the meaning of and in the manner prescribed by the SFDR as soon as reasonably practicable.

 Article 5: Remuneration policies in relation to sustainability risk